 Also buried here is Julia Landon, sister-in-law of Noble Landon who was a co-founder of New Albany in 1837.

 Erected 1990 by The New Albany Plain Township Historical Society and The Ohio Historical Society.
 (Marker Number 16-25.)

 Location.
-40° 6.296′ Touch for map.
+40° 6.296′ N, 82° 46.669′ W. Marker is near New Albany, Ohio, in Franklin County.
+Marker is on Johnstown Road (U.S. 62) north of New Albany Expressway (Ohio Route 161), on the left when traveling north.
 Marker is between New Albany and Johnstown.
+Touch for map.
 Marker is in this post office area: New Albany OH 43054, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Archibald's Mill (approx. 1.1 miles away); Wagnor Cemetery (approx. 1.4 miles away); New Albany and Plain Township Veterans and First Responders Memorial (approx. 2.2 miles away); Founders of New Albany (approx. 2.2 miles away); The Sylvester Ranney House (approx. 2.3 miles away); Disposal of Land in Plain Township (approx. 2.4 miles away); George and Christina Ealy House and Land (approx. 2.7 miles away); Benajah Cook Sawmill and Farmstead (approx. 4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Archibald's Mill (approx. 1.1 miles away); Mills of Plain Township (approx. 1.4 miles away); Rocky Fork Metro Park (approx. 1.4 miles away); Wagnor Cemetery (approx. 1.4 miles away); New Albany and Plain Township Veterans and First Responders Memorial (approx. 2.2 miles away); Founders of New Albany (approx. 2.2 miles away); The Sylvester Ranney House (approx. 2.3 miles away); Disposal of Land in Plain Township (approx. 2.4 miles away).
 Touch for a list and map of all markers in New Albany.